 Check out the following e-sim card deals for Argentina:

 - 2 GB data for 7 days = $15 USD

 - 6 GB data for 30 days = $26 USD

 Click here to directly order an Argentina e-sim card online or find more info in the link.

-There is also still the option of buying a prepaid sim card for Argentina online.
-These pre-registered international sim card will be shipped to your home address before your trip.
+There is also still the option of buying an international prepaid sim card for Argentina on the internet.
+A pre-registered international sim card will be shipped to your home address before your trip.
 You put this sim card in your phone on arrival in Argentina and it connects automatically.
+Plug and play!

 This sim card costs $49.90 USD and gives you 5 GB data for 14 days.
 Click here to order this sim card for traveling in Argentina.